benhutchings1/kickplate/docs/architecture.md

 ### Telemetry, Metrics & Alerting
 Telemetry and metrics are not currently implemented.
 This would help operator oversight and respones speed to errors.

+### Architecture Resilience
+Proposed measures to architecture to improve platform resiliency
+ - Utilising pod replication on deployments
+ - Geozone redundant storage (16 9's SLA) with daily backup policy
+ - Blue-Green kubernetes deployments to perform cluster upgrades and provide a backup for minimal downtime disaster recovery
+ - Utilising kubernetes rollout to do rolling updates with zero downtime
+ - Monitoring and alerting for rapid response
+ - CDN for redundancy and speed improvements
+- Horizontal scaling of cluster to improve performance under high loads

 ### Redis Cache
 For some high speed executions a Redis cache could help data transfer times